valleysprings/2024.0834/README.md

 ![Framework](pics/framework.png)

 Our objective is to identify query-driven cohesive subgraphs through a multi-round process.
-We leverage Personalized PageRank with GNN to develop a framework that achieves state-of-the-art performance on most community search benchmarks.
+We leverage Personalized PageRank (PPR) with GNN to develop a framework that achieves state-of-the-art performance on most community search benchmarks.

 ## Requirements